Dry Sockets – Causes, risk factors & prevention –

 - A more experienced dentist may be more likely to recognize a challenging situation initially.

-That’s favorable because a planned surgical extraction will likely result in less total tissue trauma than the situation where complications have cropped up and its needed as an additional step (our Example #3 above).
+That’s favorable because a planned surgical extraction will likely result in less total tissue trauma than the situation where complications have cropped up and it is needed as an additional step (Example #3 above).

 Choosing between a dentist vs. an oral surgeon.